Heaven (Kawakami novel): Content

 The story is set in Japan in 1991.
-The narrator is a 14-year old boy who has a right eye that aims in a different direction from his left eye, and who is bullied by other male students.
+The narrator is a 14-year-old boy who has a right eye that aims in a different direction from his left eye, and who is bullied by other male students.
 Other characters refer to him as "Eyes" (In Japanese ロンパリ, Ronpari, a reference to one eye looking at London and the other at Paris).
 Nadja Spiegelman of The New York Times describes "Eyes" as a flat character.
 The work does not reveal his legal name.
 The first chapter documents the bullying he receives.

 A girl named Kojima (コジマ), also 14, has the nickname "Hazmat" and receives bullying from female students.
 Her mother left her father and married a wealthier man, while her father remained in a poorer background.
-She seeks to befriend "Eyes", leaving notes for him to read.
+Kojima seeks to befriend Eyes, leaving notes for him to read.
 Kojima chooses not to take baths, has clothing that is not clean, and keeps her hair in an unkempt state.
-Eyes and Kojima believe that they are counteracting their bullying by allowing it to happen to them.
-Kojima believes that receiving bullying helps purify her, and gives her meaning, something the author of the book disagrees with and characterizes it as harming Kojima; Lily Meyer of National Public Radio (NPR) states that Kawakami has a sympathetic view of Kojima.
-Due to her affinity to her father, Kojima adopts the appearance of a poor person deliberately, and the book reveals that after her mother became wealthy she had stopped taking baths.
-In latter parts of the book she later starves herself.
-She disagrees with "Eyes"'s idea of getting surgery to correct his condition.
+Initially, Eyes and Kojima believe that they are counteracting their bullying by allowing it to happen to them.
+Kojima believes that receiving bullying helps purify her, and gives her meaning, something the author of the book disagrees with and characterizes as harming Kojima.
+Lily Meyer of National Public Radio (NPR) states that Kawakami has a sympathetic view of Kojima.
+Due to her affinity to her father, Kojima adopts the appearance of a poor person, and the book reveals that after her mother became wealthy, Kojima stopped taking baths.
+In latter parts of the book she starves herself.
+She disagrees with Eyes's idea of getting surgery to correct his condition.
 Thu-Huong Ha in The Washington Post describes Kojima's view of bullying as "kind of religious, moralistic".
-Meyer stated that Kojima is similar to Franny Glass, and that she drags down "Eyes", being unable to provide "true friendship or solidarity".
+Meyer stated that Kojima is similar to Franny Glass, and that she drags down Eyes, being unable to provide "true friendship or solidarity".

 Ninomiya (二ノ宮), who serves as the lead bully, has the highest grades of all of the students in the class.
 Merve Emre describes Ninomiya as "handsome, popular".
-Momose (百瀬), who serves as Ninimoya's assistant, tells Kojima that bullies act due to the fact they are able to do so.
-Ha describes Momose's view as "nihilistic".
+Momose (百瀬), who serves as Ninomiya's assistant, tells Eyes that bullies act due to the fact they are able to do so.
+He describes Momose's view as "nihilistic".

 The bullying increases in intensity as the plot continues.
-After the speech, "Eyes" rejects Kojima's beliefs and decides to confront a tormenter.
+After the speech, Eyes rejects Kojima's beliefs and decides to confront a tormenter.

 Due to the time period, the work does not feature cyberbullying.